A practical guide for applicants

 You must list at least 150 days to satisfy the 150 days minimum total requirement.

 Your list must include every day you worked as a conference interpreter for the period of time covered by the list.
 It should state the dates of the respective contracts as well as the title or subject matter of the meetings.
 Your list should be type-written, in chronological order, and you must add up the totals for all columns on your list.
 Your 150 days of work can be accumulated over a period of more than three years.
 You do not need to submit contracts with the list, but you should have them.
 In the event of an application being challenged on the basis that the applicant has not complied with our basic texts (Code of Ethics, Professional Standards, etc.), one of CACL's policies/prerogatives is to check whether the contracts that the applicant has listed are in accordance with the rules published on our website.
-If you have worked extensively for a major organization, you may either submit a list of meetings as described above or attach a certificate from that institution stating your language combination, the number of days worked and the period of time covered.
+If you have worked extensively for a major organization, you may either submit a list of meetings as described above or attach a certificate from that institution stating your language combination, the number of days worked for each language pair and the period of time covered.

 In exceptional circumstances, a waiver to one or more of the requirements can be granted.
 This would be the case if there are not enough AIIC members with the applicant's language combination (i.e. Vietnamese A & English B currently).
 It may also be the case if the applicant cannot find two members with the same languages in his region.
 The applicant has worked 150 days and probably knows some AIIC members but, to become a member, will have to ask for a waiver to the rules regarding sponsorship.
 An applicant needing to request a waiver to one or more rules should follow these guidelines: